Azure/osdu-developer/README.md

 azd hooks run predeploy
 ```

-This command deploys some additional configuration helpful to using the solution.
+This command performs the following actions:

-_Hook_
+1. Adds the first user to the platform with an operator role.

-1. Configure the Initial User into Entitlements.
+2. Retrieves an openid refresh token for the first user.
-2. Using a provided Authorization Code get an initial user refresh token.
+3. Writes necessary environment to the Visual Studio Code settings file.

 __Execute Rest Scripts__